 First Trimester Metabolism

 One of the coolest things happens in the first trimester.
 As HCG rises, so does the production of insulin.
-The idea, biologically, is to begin storing body fat for later in pregnancy (you may have heard me say before that in pregnancy we are preparing for preparing) when the metabolism shifts again.
-As well as to fuel the formation of the placenta (it takes a lot of energy to grow organs).
+The idea, biologically, is to begin storing body fat to be used later in pregnancy (you may have heard me say before that in pregnancy we are preparing for preparing) when the metabolism shifts again.
+As well as fueling the formation of the placenta (it takes a lot of energy to grow organs).

 Mother's need to have a little body fat gain the first trimester, it is crucial and important for the remainder of pregnancy.

-It is possible that consuming high amounts of MCT that are known to reduce weight gain, could, in theory, affect pregnancy function.
+It is possible that consuming considerable amounts of MCT that are known to reduce weight gain could, in theory, affect pregnancy function.
 But no study has been done directly associating MCT oil/Coconut oil consumption by trimester with changes in fetal growth/development or negative maternal outcomes.

 Third Trimester MEtabolism

-The placenta is amazing, and does an incredible job of mediating the transport of nutrients from mother to baby.
+The placenta is amazing and does an incredible job of mediating the transport of nutrients from mother to baby.
 During this time, the placenta begins to produce insulin blocking chemicals.
-These chemicals block a portion of mom's insulin from bringing sugar into her own cells with the idea of bringing more sugars to the growing baby who now has to put on body fat before birth.
+These chemicals block a portion of mom's insulin from bringing sugar into her own cells with the idea of bringing more sugar to the growing baby who now must put on body fat before birth.
 So, her own metabolism and energy production relies heavily on the breakdown of fats for energy production.
 The breakdown of fats produces ketones.
 These ketones also pass the placental barrier, and interesting in the third trimester there is no cap!
-The placenta allows a bit of a free for all flow of sugars and ketones to the baby.
+The placenta allows a bit of a "free for all" flow of sugars and ketones to the baby.